12traits/coding-challenges/de-challenge/README.md

 ## Details

-MySQL schema can be found in assets/init.sql file, `traits_players` table contains trait values for each player, each record in this table represets a cell from CSV file.
+MySQL schema can be found in assets/init.sql file, `traits_players` table contains trait values for each player, each record in this table represents a cell from CSV file.

 `traits` table doesn't contain all traits from CSV file, but these traits are enough for the API endpoints.